alouiseq/fun-js-exercises/docs/general.md

 Q: What tools do you use to test your code’s performance?

 Q: If you could master one technology this year, what would it be?

+**Q: What are you testing, integration testing, and functional testing?**